 Be sure to bring everything on this list.
 We have carefully developed this list to ensure your comfort on the tour regardless of the weather.
 If you are prepared for extreme weather, it is an adventure.
 If you are not prepared it can be a serious problem.
 We recommend the layering system, including a wicking or long underwear layer, an insulating layer and a weather barrier for wind and rain.
 This list reflects that philosophy.
 Weather in the mountains can be unpredictable so be sure to bring all the warm clothing and rain gear listed!

-Your dry bag will ride on the Western Spirit support vehicle and will not be accessible during the day.
+HOW TO PACK: The bulk of your gear and clothing will ride in the Western Spirit support vehicle (preferably in a large duffle bag) and will not be accessible during the day.

 For this trip, you will need a riding pack and optional day bag: